CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

+Riva ASR supports Mono, 16-bit audio in WAV, OPUS and FLAC formats.
+In case you do not have a speech file available, you can use a sample speech file embedded in the Docker container launched in the previous section.

 ### Task 1: Generate NGC API KEY

 > **Note:** This process of getting the NGC API key is no longer recommended.
 The participant is recommended to get the API key through build.nvidia.com as mentioned on the Scenario page.